ballerina-platform/ballerina-distribution/examples/http-client-header-parameter/http_client_header_parameter.md

 # HTTP client - Header parameter

 The `http:Client` supports sending outbound request headers along with the request payload.
-This can be achieved by passing the headers as a resource method argument.
+This headers can be passed as an argument in the client resource method call.
 The headers should be provided as a `map` where the keys represent the header names and the entries represent the header values.
 The header values can be `string` or `string[]`.
 Use these headers to provide information about the request context, so that the server can tailor the response.

 ::: code http_client_header_parameter.bal :::